llaske/sugarizer/docs/tutorial_step6.md

 ![](images/tutorial_step6_5.png)

-From your Neighborhood view you will see the icon of the activity suddenly appear near the Michaël's icon.
+When you go to Neighborhood view(click on **Neighborhood view** icon from homepage as shown previously) from your(LIONEL's) browser, you will see the icon of the activity suddenly appear near the Michaël's icon.
 Just pass the mouse on the activity icon and click the Join menu and you will be able to join Michaël.

 ![](images/tutorial_step6_6.png).